payal-kanani/electricity-generation-europe-2010-2022/README.md

     - share: The share of the product in the total electricity generation for the country in decimal format

 **Note**: Dataset was filtered to include only European countries.

+## Handling Negative Values
+- ‘Electricity trade’ and ‘Oil’ are the only two products showing negative values.
+- These negative values appear in:
+    - value (monthly GWh generation)
+    - yeartodate
+    - previousyeartodate
+    - share
+- Negative values in 'Electricity trade' represents import/export flows, and negative values likely indicate net electricity exports (more electricity sent out than received).
+- Negative values in 'Oil' are ikely due to data reporting errors or inconsistencies, as negative electricity generation is not logically valid in this context.
+After considering domain knowledge and consulting with an industry expert, we decided to remove rows where the product is 'Oil' and any of the above columns contain negative values.